 - Logistics and map of the area

-- 2 nights accommodation in a luxury 4-star hotel in Cortina d'Ampezzo
+- 2 nights accommodation in 4-star hotel in Cortina d'Ampezzo

-- 3 nights accommodation in a luxury 4-star hotel in Alta Badia
+- 3 nights accommodation in 4-star hotel in Alta Badia

-- Local English speaking Professional UIAGM/IFMGA Mountain Guide for 2 days
+- Local English speaking Professional UIAGM/IFMGA Mountain Guide (if guided)

 - Via ferrata equipment rental